 - End of life care – Does it differ in rural America?

 - A four-week primary care preceptorship in rural Iowa coupled with a reflective writing project in the summer between the first and second year of medical school.

-- At least fourty percent (40%) of the third and fourth year clinical rotations scheduled and completed in Iowa rural communities
+- At least twenty-five percent (25%) of the third and fourth year clinical rotations scheduled and completed in Iowa rural communities

 - Mentorship by Iowa physicians currently practicing rural medicine

 As a Rural Medicine Educational Pathway student, you will be required to:

 - Maintain enrollment in the College of Osteopathic Medicine with passing grades in all courses and remain in good academic standing at all times

 - Become active in at least one primary care student club or organization on campus

 - Complete the Rural Medicine Educational Pathway curriculum